-A skilled litigator, trial lawyer, and arbiter with 30 years of experience advising clients, trying cases, and negotiating complex civil and criminal disputes, Michael Diaz, Jr. specializes in visa recovery and defense of OFAC violations and Specially Designated Nationals classifications.
+A skilled litigator, trial lawyer, and arbiter with 30 years of experience advising clients, trying cases, and negotiating complex civil and criminal disputes, Michael Diaz, Jr. specializes in visa recovery and defense of FCPA and OFAC violations and Specially Designated Nationals classifications.

 Mr. Diaz also represents clients in cross-border transactions – joint ventures, sophisticated mergers, acquisitions, and other deal making – where he is deeply experienced in domestic and international trade, customs, finance, and banking issues.
 Among his clients are entrepreneurs, high net worth individuals, foreign governments and their officials, Fortune 1000 multinational corporations, and financial institutions.

 He regularly counsels on preventative litigation strategy and conducts parallel investigations in complex, high-stakes regulatory and compliance matters including instances of financial fraud, international asset recoveries, and white-collar crimes.
 While acting as special counsel on behalf of U.S. receivers, financial institutions, and individual victims of financial fraud, Mr. Diaz’s sophisticated asset recovery techniques have netted millions of dollars of stolen proceeds.
-Among his notable cases of money laundering and public corruption in Latin America are the investigation and and defense of well publicized cases including, FIFA, Peravia Bank, Rosemount, Montesinos, Aleman/Jerez, and Casablanca.
+Among his notable cases of money laundering and public corruption in Latin America are the investigation and defense of well publicized cases including, FIFA, Peravia Bank, Rosemount, Montesinos, Aleman/Jerez, and Casablanca.
 Notable U.S. Ponzi scheme cases include Madoff and Stanford.

 Born in Havana, Cuba, Mr. Diaz graduated from the Business School at the University of Miami in 1983, earning an undergraduate degree in International Finance.